RETURN TO THE PLANET OF THE APES

 Beneath's movie poster. |

-reviewed, Beneath earned almost as
+Despite being poorly reviewed, Beneath earned almost as much as the

-movies followed: Escape From, Conquest of, and Battle for, each made on a
+followed: Escape From, Conquest of, and Battle for, each made on a

 significantly decreasing budget.
 The series took the characters of Zira and